voxel51/fiftyone/docs/source/getting_started/troubleshooting.rst

 The ``fiftyone-db`` package includes a build of MongoDB that works on Ubuntu 18.04 and several other modern distributions.
-If this build does not work on your distribution, you may encounter an error similar to:
+If this build does not work on your distribution, you may encounter a `ServerSelectionTimeoutError` with other output similar to:

 .. code-block:: text